ThomasJazz/contact-manager/README.md

     - Found it: `ArrayList<UserAccount> accounts = gson.fromJson(json, new TypeToken<ArrayList<UserAccount>>(){}.getType());`
         - Very tilted that I can't have a global deserialization function without using a `TypeToken` (because the class I put that function in would need to know the type of object it's passed exists i think)

-- Java String interpolation sucks (it doesn't exist)
+- String interpolation doesn't exist in Java (need to use "string" + stringVar)
 - The project build/WebServer launch appears to be magnitudes faster than building and running an Azure Functions host
     - Could be partially due to my personal computer being much faster than my work laptop